This essay was completed in early January 2010.

 Hopefully the essay helps bring them into better focus and so makes a small contribution to this vital ongoing conversation.

 P.S.
-As you can see from the menu on the right, it’s divided into ten parts.
+As you can see from the menu immediately below, it’s divided into ten parts.
 You can of course go directly to any one of them, but there’s no doubt it’s best read in sequence and in its entirety since the later ones often rely on ground covered earlier.